FHArchive/StegStash/README.md

   data.
 - homoglyphs

-  Use similar characters to hide data.
+  Use similar characters to hide data and optionally encrypt and set up a mapping for data.
 - soundlsb

   Use LSB steganography to encode and optionally encrypt and set up a mapping for